Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: Results

 In parallel to this rSFMS single linear fit, we explored the option of two separate scaling relations.
-The parameters of both ODR fits are referred as $a_\t{rSFMS}^{lm}$ and $a_\t{rSFMS}^{hm}$, for low- and high-mass regimes respectively, and the results are plotted in the left panel of Figure~\ref{fig:rSFMS_double_fit}.
-Both curves are encompassed by the initial single fit scatter.
+The parameters of the two ODR fits are referred to as $a_\t{rSFMS}^{lm}$ and $a_\t{rSFMS}^{hm}$ for the low- and high-mass regimes, respectively, and the results are plotted in the left panel of Figure~\ref{fig:rSFMS_double_fit}.
+Both of the curves are encompassed by the initial single fit scatter.
 We find that the low-mass fit is in better agreement with the literature with a slope of $a_\t{rSFMS}^{lm} = 1.14 \pm 0.04$, compared to the single linear fit.
-The decrease of sSFR and the subsequent change of slopes from 1.14 to 0.59 is discussed in Sec.~\ref{subsec:disc:central_sSFR}.
+The decrease in sSFR and the subsequent change of slopes from 1.14 to 0.59 is discussed in Sec.~\ref{subsec:disc:central_sSFR}.